FrankMeyer22/hello-world/readme.md

 The datasets of the UCI benchmark are adapted from the UCI repository: https://archive.ics.uci.edu/ml/index.php

-The datasets of the XML benchmark are from the Extrem multi label dataset repository: http://manikvarma.org/downloads/XC/XMLRepository.html
+The datasets of the XML benchmark are from the Extreme multi label dataset repository: http://manikvarma.org/downloads/XC/XMLRepository.html